FireEmbers/EmberEngine/README.md

 automata and fireLib (Rothermel and friends).

 ##Install
-git install git+ssh://git@github.com:FireEmbers/EmberEngine.git
+npm install git+ssh://git@github.com:FireEmbers/EmberEngine.git

 ##Usage

-To run the module simple do this in a node file:
+To run the module simple do this in a node script:

 `var emberEngine = require('emberEngine');`